metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 For MS Edge Chromium following site explains how to get started:\
 [Microsoft Edge support for Microsoft Defender Application Guard][app guard]

-If your browser doesn't support isolated browser session an alternative is to use virtual machine.\
+If your browser does not support isolated browser session an alternative is to use virtual machine, however virtual machine consumes your system resources since you would be running 2 systems at once.

 Following site explains how to get started with Hyper-V virtual machine in Windows:\
 [Install Hyper-V on Windows 10][hyper-v]